 To learn more, meet our Commissioners, Scientific Advisors, and staff.

 What We Do

-We provide oversight of all science, policy, and management actions affecting marine mammals for just one penny per American per year.
+We provide oversight of all science, policy, and management actions affecting marine mammals for just about one penny per American per year.
 Click here to view graphic above.

 As an independent oversight agency, we are positioned to affect the evolution of policy decisions and help develop consensus among competing interests on controversial issues surrounding marine mammal science and conservation.
 We review proposed actions by federal agencies and others and provide recommendations to minimize the impacts of such actions on marine mammals and their environment.

 Multiple human-related risk factors affect marine mammals, including direct and indirect effects of fisheries, underwater sound, contaminants and disease, harmful algal blooms and dead zones, vessel strikes, and impacts of climate change.
 We regularly consult with other federal agencies to understand, monitor, and mitigate these risk factors.
-Our work is centered on five strategic objectives outlined in our FY2015–2019 Strategic Plan, and we pay special attention to species considered to be most vulnerable to human-related activities.
+Our work is centered on five strategic goals outlined in our FY2022–2026 Strategic Plan, and we pay special attention to species considered to be most vulnerable to human-related activities.

 We carry out several activities to help ensure that the protection and conservation of marine mammals is reflected in a wide array of actions.
 Such activities include: